dorny/xjade/README.md

     * conditionals, loops etc. uses their own special syntax instead of plain JavaScript
     * uses mixins, partials, blocks and other own constructs instead of simple function calls
     * force you to have only one template per file with limited options for module loading method.

+## How to work with XJade?:

+1. Write your view code which dynamically generates DOM structures with XJade templates into .xjade files.
+1. Watch and compile your .xjade files with grunt.
+1. Use any module loader or plain script tags to include your compiled sources.
+1. Call compiled XJade functions with some root node as its first argument.